The Kensington Sierra Madre: A Comprehensive Review

 The Kensington Sierra Madre was the first Positive Approach to Care (PAC)-designated organization in California.
 Its memory care program divides residents into three separate neighborhoods based on their cognitive needs.

 Each neighborhood has staff trained in dementia care and a dedicated Director of Memory Care.
-The facility uses the Positive Approach to Care® methodology, which reviews consistently highlight as a major strength.
+The facility uses the Positive Approach to Care methodology throughout its dementia programming.

 Specialized Services